 - 3 lbs bone-in (skin-on) chicken leg quarters (or your favourite cut!)

 - 1/4 cup chicken broth

 - Preheat oven to 400F.

 - Slice potatoes in half and place into microwave-safe bowl.
 Cook for 5 minutes.

 - Place half the potatoes into the bottom of the pan.
 Add the chicken on top.
 Add remaining potatoes.
 Season with salt, pepper, and additional oregano if desired.

 - Combine the lemon juice, zest, salt, pepper, oregano, garlic powder, broth, olive oil, and mustard.
 Whisk well.
 Pour over chicken and potatoes.

 - Cook for 20 minutes, uncovered.
 Lower oven temperature to 375F and cook for another 20-25 minutes, or until chicken reaches 160F.

 - Remove from oven and move chicken to cutting board to rest.
-If potatoes are still a bit firm, add back into oven for another 10-15 minutes.

 - *For a crispier skin, broil chicken for a couple of minutes!